Spoteer/spoteer-docs/arc/integration-android.md

 https://developers.google.com/android/guides/setup

 4 - Activate the **Arc** service
-Add a call to the Arc.activate() method in your applications first activity.
+Add a call to the Arc.activate() method in your application's first activity.
 This call receives the application context.
 Here is a simple example:
 ```java
 import com.spoteer.arc.Arc;